 One of the larger concerns of business owners (especially under times like these) is the financial implications of opening a new location.
 Luckily, dark kitchens are more affordable to run than traditional restaurants.
 You can get started in a dark kitchen for as little as AU$10,000, which is significantly cheaper than the AU$200,000 you can expect to pay for a traditional restaurant refurbishment and operation.

 So why wait?
 Open your dark kitchen today!

-Should you have any questions, queries, or concerns about opening your own dark kitchen with Chef Collective, please feel free to reach out to us today!
+Should you have any questions, queries, or concerns about opening your own dark kitchen with Chef Collective, please feel free to fill in the form below to reach out to us today!